Cost

 Compounded $350 (avg) 4–5 lbs $70–$88

-With a savings card, GLP-1 medications can cost less per pound than many commercial diet programs.
+With a savings card or the Medicare Bridge, GLP-1 medications can cost less per pound than many commercial diet programs.

 Tips to Reduce Your Cost